 Pour the candy mixture over the popcorn and toss gently till completely coated.

-Stir gently, turning from the bottom bringing the candy mixture up to the top.
+Stir gently, turning from the bottom and bringing the candy mixture up to the top.

 Continue to stir gently; pulling from the bottom to the top and in about 2-3 minutes – POOF and MAGIC happens!